On a nonlinear nonlocal reaction-diffusion system applied to image restoration: Local well-posedness and some properties of weak solutions

 For a general $K$, it is challenging to employ the Stampacchia's truncation method to establish the maximum and minimum principles satisfied by $u$.
-However, Theorem \ref{thm:well-posedness-weak} implies the local solution $u$ is actually bounded.
+However, Theorem \ref{thm:well-posedness-weak} and {Morrey's embedding theorem imply} the local solution $u$ is actually bounded.
 Using the Moser's method, we establish a specific $L^{\infty}$ estimate for $u$.